 We had dinner at Old Town Mexican Cafe, which featured hand-made tortillas and great ceviche.
 There was a wait to get in, but it was worth it.

 If you want somewhere with a more romantic ambiance, check out the Cosmopolitan Hotel and Restaurant.
 Dining here is a unique and charming experience, almost like you’ve gone back in time!

 12. Petco Park

 Even if you’re not a Padres fan, Petco Park is a worthy destination if you’re a baseball fan because it’s a clean, beautiful, modern stadium.
-Of course, food prices are pretty outlandish, but you can have a great meal at one of the restaurants in the Gaslamp District, then simply walk to the stadium!
+You can have a great meal at one of the restaurants in the Gaslamp District, then simply walk to the stadium!